Etendue: Conservation of basic radiance

-As the light travels through an ideal optical system, both the étendue and the radiant flux are conserved.
+As the light travels through an ideal optical system, both the etendue and the radiant flux are conserved.
 Therefore, basic radiance defined as:

 is also conserved.
-In real systems, the étendue may increase (for example due to scattering) or the radiant flux may decrease (for example due to absorption) and, therefore, basic radiance may decrease.
-However, étendue may not decrease and radiant flux may not increase and, therefore, basic radiance may not increase.
+In real systems, the etendue may increase (for example due to scattering) or the radiant flux may decrease (for example due to absorption) and, therefore, basic radiance may decrease.
+However, etendue may not decrease and radiant flux may not increase and, therefore, basic radiance may not increase.